caioaao/wolpert/docs/source/user_guide/usage.rst

 .. note::

-   Remember that this score should be compared to the one from the :meth:`score <wolpert.pipeline.StackingPipeline.score>` method.
+   Remember that this score should be compared to the one from the :meth:`score <wolpert.StackingPipeline.score>` method.

 Wrappers API
 ------------